Kaldei/KDN/source/content/containers/Kubernetes Basics.md

 ### NodePort

+Service to expose Pods outside the cluster.

-Service for external traffic.
-All traffic send to the specified port on the Node will be sent to the Service (this requires that the client is able to directly reach nodes).
+All traffic send to the specified port on the Node will be sent to the pods (this requires that the client is able to directly reach nodes).

+Notes

-If the request is sent to a different node than the pod is running on, the request will be forwarded to the right node.
+* If the request is sent to a different Node than the Pod is running on, the request will be forwarded to the right Node.

-Ports supported for this method are from 30000 to 32767.
+* Ports supported for this method are from `30000` to `32767`.
+* A `NodePort` Service sends the traffic to a `ClusterIP` which then sends it to the Pods.

+Use case:

+* When using a Load Balancer Service is too expensive or not possible (no Load Balancer Class).
+* Not recommended for production
+  * Requires exposing nodes to clients.
+  * If using a DNS record, it needs to be updated frequently to match Nodes IPs.

 ---